 Educational Outcomes: NSW Stage 6 Geography

 Marine Biology Presentation: H1, H2 This two hour presentation is a fantastic introduction to the Great Barrier Reef.
 Your entertaining marine biologist presenter will teach you loads of fun facts to make your students appreciate their time at the reef that much more!

-Fitzroy Island Day Trip: H1, H2, H5 On your day trip to Fitzroy Island you will be able to closely examine the inner Great Barrier Reef.
+Fitzroy Island Day Trip: H1, H2, H5 On your day trip to Fitzroy Island you will be able to closely examine the inner Great Barrier Reef and use it as a local case study.
 The island is a continental island that was once attached to the mainland.
 At the end of the last ice-age sea levels rose creating Fitzroy Island and the fringing reef that surrounds it.
 You can snorkel right off the beach and go in search of marine life.
 The island is also a national park and covered in rainforest walking tracks.
-You also have the opportunity to visit the Turtle Rehabilitation Centre and see management strategies in action while contributing to the worthwhile cause.
+You also have the opportunity to visit the Turtle Rehabilitation Centre and see management strategies in action while contributing to a worthwhile cause.

 Marine Biologist Guide: H6, H7, H8, H10 If you choose to be accompanied by our marine biologist you will have a reef expert on hand to answer your questions.
 Your day can also be designed to incorporate fieldwork and geographic skills including fish and coral identification, reef health and diversity through the use of different data collection techniques.
 The data collected can then be taken back to the class room where it can be analysed and synthesised for a geographical enquiry.